0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 ```
 The test extends the JunitContractTest class, this is the abstract class providing the blockchain object.

-We can now write our first test.
-First we should deploy the token contract, such that we have a
-deployed contract to interact with in our tests.
-We can call this test `setup`, since we will be using this test
-as a starting point for our other tests.
+To write your first test, you should start by deploying the token contract.
+The deployed contract is needed to make sure we have a contract to interact with in our tests, you can also use your contract when writing your first test.
+Lets call this test 'setup', this first setup test will be the starting point for our future tests.

 ````java
 public final class TokenTest extends JunitContractTest {